marudy/web-pro/tools/npm/npm-guide.md

 ### What is npm?

-**npm** stands for **Node Package Manager** and helps developers to install and manage the tools (or packages) in Node.js by providing a useful command line interface.
+**npm** stands for **Node Package Manager** and helps with installation and management of packages in Node.js by providing a useful command line interface.

 ### What is a Node package?

-A Node package is a library of code that implements a functionality and developers want to import and use within a project.
+A Node package is a library of code that implements a functionality.
+Naturally, developers want to import and use it within a project instead of re writing it.

 ### Where can i get the Node packages from?

 Users open source and publish their packages in [npm Registry](https://www.npmjs.com/search).
-Since these packages are open source and free, developers usually check README, stats and stars of each package in [GitHub](https://www.github.com) in order to understand how useful is a library before using it.
+Since these packages are open and free, developers usually check README, stats and stars of each package in [GitHub](https://www.github.com) in order to decide how useful is a library before using it.

 ### Installing npm